Are you living your commitment to reconciliation?

 “I have greatly benefited from our relationship!
 You have assisted me with establishing the Indigenous Advisory Council and finding members for it.
 I also appreciate your insight on the language the communications team is using.
 Your feedback on the Call for Indigenous Content Producers was also very valuable.

-Lastly, the Blanket Exercise changed my perspective on Indigenous history.
-I know it will inform my work at Canada C3 and in the future.
+The Blanket Exercise changed my perspective on Indigenous history.
 I found it to be very cleansing from a spiritual perspective and it is an experience that I treasure.
 I think Canada C3 would be much less aware of Indigenous perspectives and much less inclusive without your assistance.
 Something that resonated with me during the Blanket Exercise was your emphasis on inspiration vs. shame.
 It is so much more powerful to turn pain into action!
 This is something I aspire to do.
 So happy you are on the team!“

 Felicity Feinman, Canada C3